PlasmaPy/hack.plasmapy.org/pages/2021/schedule.md

  * A two-hour hack session from 18:00–20:00 UTC
    (6–8 pm CET, 2–4 pm ET, 11 am – 1 pm PT)

+We encourage participants to schedule additional events during the hack week.
 Please stay tuned to this page, since the refined schedule will be posted here as the details solidify.

 ## Prequel tutorials on scientific Python